-It’s officially the middle of winter and I am here for all the comforting, cozy, and hearty recipes!
+It’s officially the middle of winter and I’m here for all the comforting, cozy, and hearty recipes!
 Bring on the soups, stews, and chilis!
-We are kicking off 2020 on Eat the Gains with this bison chili recipe.
+We are kicking off 2020 on ETG with this bison chili recipe.

 One of my favorite things about chili is it’s so easy to make with whatever you have on hand.
-Most of the time it is made with pantry staples: meat, beans, veggies, stock, and spices.
+Most of the time it’s made with pantry staples – meat, beans, veggies, stock, and spices.
 But if you don’t have something or don’t like an ingredient, you can change it up however you like!

 That is exactly how my family made chili growing up.
 I remember both my mom and my dad would make it in the winter.
 I grew up in the northeast and it was such a comforting meal to have on chilly nights.

-There was never an exact recipe, from what I can remember, but I remember it being so good every single time.
+There was never an exact recipe, but I remember it being so good every single time.
 I would always go for seconds and loved having leftovers the next day.